AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/events/interactive-webinars/engagement-dashboard.md

 See a consolidated view of participant activities, interactions, and engagement during an event.
 As a host, you can view the performance of live and on-demand events and download various reports after the session.
 Additionally, post-webinar reports generated from the dashboard are used to evaluate the session's effectiveness, inform future content, and improve the overall webinar strategy.

 The dashboard tracks various metrics, including poll responses, chat activity, and video interactions, offering valuable insights into participants' preferences and behaviors.
-It provides a comprehensive overview of participants' activity and engagement levels, allowing hosts to monitor real-time attendance, participation, and interactions.
+It provides a comprehensive overview of participant activity and engagement levels, allowing hosts to monitor real-time attendance, participation, and interactions.

-View the engagement for the following types of sessions in an interactive webinar.
+View engagement for the following types of sessions in an interactive webinar.

 * **Live session**: A real-time online session where participants can actively engage with one another.
 * **On-demand session**: The recording of the live event is made available as an event of its own.
 New invitees can register and watch the recording.
 After registration, they'll receive an event joining link, which takes them to the recording of the event after it ends.
 Participants registered for the live event can also view the recording using the same joining link.